edwardcxyz/arkansas-monarchs/docs/partners.md

   image: /img/logo/ar-state-parks.png

 - name: Arkansas Wildlife Federation
-  about: Established in 1936, the Arkansas Wildlife Federation (AWF) advocates for sustainable use of Arkansas' wildlife habitats and natural resources for future generations.
-Through its long history, AWF has worked with agencies and organizations to conserve & protect wildlife & habitat, advocate for wildlife, sportsmen & outdoor enthusiasts and inform & educate about conservation issues in Arkansas and nationally.
+  about: Established in 1936, the mission of Arkansas Wildlife Federation (AWF) is to ensure a thriving future for Arkansas wildlife.
+Throughout its long history, AWF has worked with agencies and organizations to conserve & protect wildlife & habitat, advocate for wildlife and outdoor enthusiasts, and inform & educate about conservation issues in Arkansas and nationally.
   home: https://www.arwild.org/
   facebook: https://www.facebook.com/ArkansasWildlifeFederation
   instagram: